marcin-kraviec/Hello_world_with_Terraform/README.md

 It is important to clone this repo to one of the project directory and to execute all the other steps in this certain directory.

 Then the docker image should be created.
-The first option is to use an image provided in a link above The second option is to build an image from the Dockerfile provided in this repo by typing:
+The first option is to use an image provided in a hyperlink above The second option is to build an image from the Dockerfile provided in this repo by typing:

-    docker build -t [image tag]
+    docker build -t [image tag] .

 for example: